ngrok/ngrok-docs/docs/integrations/trustelem/sso-saml.md

 To integrate ngrok with Wallix Trustelem SSO, you will need to:

-1. Configure Wallix Trustelem with the ngrok app
+1. Configure Wallix Trustelem with the ngrok app.
-1. Configure ngrok with the SSO settings provided by Wallix Trustelem
+1. Configure ngrok with the SSO settings provided by Wallix Trustelem.

 ## **Step 1**: Configure Wallix Trustelem {#configure-Wallix Trustelem}